NickLee2050/HustProgramDesign/README.md

 ​		Program Design affiliated to General Curriculum Design of CSE College, HUST for students enrolled in 2018.

 ​		This is one possible solution for the Binary Sudoku Design.
-Currently we uploaded our codes of core algorithms.
+Currently we uploaded our codes of core algorithms to Ver_3.0

 ## Version Comment